Positano

 Shopping e Food

-Shopping in the numerous art galleries which display works by contemporary artists and in the various local craft shops where you can buy brightly coloured pottery in the shades of sun and sea, leather sandals made to measure and often decorated with crystals, shells and coloured stones and finally clothes in linen and light cotton, created by the local seamstresses, exclusive garments of the famous "Moda Mare Positano".
+Shopping in the numerous art galleries displaying works by contemporary artists, and in the various local craft shops where you can buy brightly colored ceramics in shades of the sun and sea, custom-made leather sandals often decorated with crystals, shells, and colorful stones, and finally, light linen and cotton garments designed and crafted by local seamstresses, exclusive pieces from the famous “Moda Mare Positano.”